rsdoiel/antennaApp/about.md

 ## antennaApp 0.0.7

-Improved support for source namespace in RSS output.
+Improved support for source:markdown in RSS output for posts.
 Added a page action.

 ### Authors